fferflo/einx/readme.md

-# *einx* - einsum, einmean, eindot, einadd, ...
+# *einx* - Tensor Operations in Einstein-inspired Notation

-einx is a library for **tensor operations in Einstein-inspired notation** that is **inspired by [einops](https://github.com/arogozhnikov/einops) and [einsum](https://numpy.org/doc/stable/reference/generated/numpy.einsum.html)**, and offers extended features like a concise notation, implicit tensor shapes, arbitrary composition of expressions, additional tensor operations, lazy tensor construction, a [SymPy](https://www.sympy.org/en/index.html)-based solver and more.
+einx is a Python library that allows formulating many tensor operations as concise expressions using few powerful abstractions.
+It is inspired by [einops](https://github.com/arogozhnikov/einops) and [einsum](https://numpy.org/doc/stable/reference/generated/numpy.einsum.html).

 - *Seamless integration* with tensor frameworks like Numpy, PyTorch, Tensorflow, Jax.
 - *Zero-overhead* when used with just-in-time compilation like [`jax.jit`](https://jax.readthedocs.io/en/latest/jax-101/02-jitting.html) or [`torch.compile`](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html).
 (See [Performance](#performance))